NEV-Power/volttron-docker/README.md

 # Volttron Docker

-This is a Docker configuration based on the [official Volttron Docker](https://github.com/VOLTTRON/volttron-docker) which at time of development:
+This is a Docker configuration developed by [NEV Power](https://github.com/NEV-Power) based on the [official Volttron Docker](https://github.com/VOLTTRON/volttron-docker) which at time of development:

 - Is not compatible with the latest Volttron 8.x
 - Does not make use of the standard `vctl` utility
+- Does not provide a means of installing custom agent dependencies

 ## Caveats